Sleeped32/BrookesSem2/Foundations of Business/Assessment.md

 **a)**    **The external/macro – environment**

-In this section, using PESTEL analysis, selectz and analyse **one factor** in the macro environment that might significantly influence their decision to set up this new business venture.
+In this section, using PESTEL analysis, selects and analyse **one factor** in the macro environment that might significantly influence their decision to set up this new business venture.

 Explain/justify why you have selected this **one factor** and the implications.